drkrssll/drkrssll/README.md

 ---

-I'm a passionate developer who started out in cyber security.
 Rust frameworks are my life, but Next.js will do...

 TypeScript makes more sense.